AIR ASIA QZ 8501- BACKGROUND TO A DISASTER

 Paying huge sums of money to western based PR companies is never the answer.
 Common sense is.

-AirAsia’s crash of the Surabaya to Singapore flight is yet another example as to what could happen when airlines (MAS) are privatized and short cuts and profit take over as the overriding consideration.
+AirAsia’s crash of the Surabaya to Singapore flight is yet another example as to what could happen when airlines (MAS) are privatized and shortcuts and profit take over the steering as the overriding consideration.